Travelers' Tales: Sri Lanka

 Our next destination was The Ellerton, a boutique hotel in the hills near Kandy.
 We took Ben, the owners’ black labrador, on a three hour walk around the estate.
 The walk took us even higher into the hills, past an abandoned tea factory, Buddhist school and temple, children’s library and playground.
 At the highest point is a monument to Robert Knox, the son of an East India Company captain, who was shipwrecked on the island in the 1600s and remained in Sri Lanka for 15 years.

-We encountered many local people who smiled and waved to us from their houses, the tea plantations and tuk tuks.
-That evening, I ordered wild boar curry, the said beast having been shot in the forest close to where we were staying and delivered by tuk tuk to the guest house chef.
-During an excursion to Peradeniya Botanical Gardens, four miles outside Kandy, we met many students studying English at a private school.
+We encountered many local people who smiled and waved to us from their houses, the tea plantations and tuk-tuks.
+That evening, I ordered wild boar curry, the said beast having been shot in the forest close to where we were staying and delivered by tuk-tuk to the guest house chef.
+During an excursion to Peradeniya Botanical Gardens, 6 km (4 miles) outside Kandy, we met many students studying English at a private school.
 They all wanted to speak to us and hear us speaking English.

 Our final destination was the coastal town of Wadduwa at Reef Villa and Spa.
 A day of relaxation was interrupted by the news of an earthquake in Indonesia and the need to evacuate the hotel.
 We packed two bags each and were taken to a small rest house.
 Several hours later, on return to the hotel after the tsunami all-clear, we had an unexpected visitor — our guide Neil with his wife and son.
 Neil had been concerned about our well-being and drove 60 km (37 miles) from his home to assist us.
 His actions were indicative of the generosity of all those we met on our stay in Sri Lanka.
 We are already planning our return.